 On a recent visit I had the privilege of celebrating a worship service with my fellow “gang members.”
-I challenged them with a message about the life of Moses.

 It was like a prison from a Hollywood film set: thick limestone walls pocked with small windows; dark, oppressive cells; and narrow corridors full of musty, unmoving air …